Geoffrey Munn: Career

 Munn has curated many exhibitions, including Tiaras at the Victoria and Albert Museum in 2002.
 He is a Fellow of the Society of Antiquaries, the Linnean Society of London and The Royal Society of Arts.
 Munn is a Freeman of the City of London and was Fourth Warden of the Worshipful Company of Goldsmiths.
-He is also a member of the Garrick Club, The Arts Club, the Academy Club and the Sailor's Reading Room, Southwold.
+He is also a member of the Garrick Club, the Brydges Place Club and the Sailor's Reading Room, Southwold.

-Munn is the author of four books about jewellery: Castellani and Giuliano: revivalist jewellers of the nineteenth century (Office du Livre 1984), Artist's Jewellery; Pre-Raphaelite to Arts and Crafts with Charlotte Gere (Antique Collectors' Club 1989), The Triumph of Love: jewellery 1530–1930 (Thames and Hudson 1993), Tiaras: a history of splendour (Antique Collectors' Club, 2003).
-Geoffrey Munn has also written a history of his firm called "Wartski- The First One Hundred and Fifty Years" (Antique Collectors' Club 2015).
-In 2023 Geoffrey Munn published a memoir under the title 'A Touch of Gold - The reminiscences of Geoffrey Munn' (ACC Art Books 2023).
-He has also made a survey of the work of the contemporary Italian jeweller and goldsmith Giovanni Corvaja.

 Munn was appointed Officer of the Order of the British Empire (OBE) in the 2013 New Years Honours list for services to charity in the United Kingdom.
 In 2016 Geoffrey Munn was appointed Chairman of the Friends of The British Antique Dealers' Association Trust.
-In 2018 he was made a Member of the Royal Victorian Order by the Queen.
+In 2018 he was made a Member of the Royal Victorian Order by Queen Elizabeth II.

 Personal life

 Munn was born in Hastings, East Sussex in April 1953.
 He married Caroline in 1983 and the couple have two sons.
 The couple live near Southwold in Suffolk.

 In Who's Who he lists his recreations as "mudlarking", metal detecting, Bonsai, cooking, museums and art galleries.
-He played himself in Joe's Palace, a film by Stephen Poliakoff.
+He played himself in the Stephen Poliakoff film Joe's Palace.

 Munn is also an Ambassador for the Samaritans and patron of the Lowestoft branch; he ran the Flora London Marathon for the charity raising £80,000 in sponsorship.
-He is also an Ambassador for the charity Pancreatic Cancer UK and patron of The Brain Tumour Charity, the Royal Osteoporosis Society and Sotterley Chapel Preservation Trust.
+He has been an ambassador for the charity Pancreatic Cancer UK and patron of The Brain Tumour Charity, the Royal Osteoporosis Society and Sotterley Chapel Preservation Trust.